JustRedTTG/PGE_Docs/docs/source/getting-started.rst

     pe.quit()
     quit()

-Running this will make a 500 x 500 display called "My Game" and close once the "X"(close) is clicked
+Running this will make a 500 x 500 display called "My Game" and close once the "X"(close) is clicked.

 .. image:: _static/docs01.png
     :align: center